Through My Eyes. Again - Cover

 Ginnie seemed a little flushed.
 “I’m too busy with school and working on the farm.”

-Mr Stock extracted himself from the group of older people and walked across to where we were sitting.
-“We will be leaving soon.
-Ginnie, when I gather everyone together, I would like you to say a few words of thanks for the hospitality.”
+Mr. Stock extracted himself from the group of older people and walked across to where we were sitting.
+“We will leave in a few minutes.
+Ginnie, when I gather everyone together, I would like you to say a few words of thanks for the FDJ’s hospitality.”

 “Why me?”
 Ginnie blurted.

-Perhaps the two glasses of wine had given Ginnie some Dutch courage, but her short speech graciously thanked the FDJ for the welcome and introduction to east Germany and earned her some polite applause.
+Perhaps the two glasses of wine had given Ginnie some Dutch courage.
+Her brief speech thanked the FDJ for the welcome and introduction to East Germany and earned her some polite applause.

-Perhaps some of her newfound confidence was due to the wine, but not all: the following day Ginnie thanked the FDJ members who conducted us round the Bode-Museum and Pergamonmuseum.
-Both museums were fascinating – but the tractor factory on the following day was not.
-We spent half a day there as earnest workers and managers proudly showed us around their outdated factory making pre-war tractors.
-Afterwards, on the way back to the hotel, Ginnie, who knew her tractors from working on the farm, was critical of the old-fashioned machinery.
-Fräulein Hartmann gave Ginnie annoyed looks.
+It turned out some was due to the wine, but not all.
+The following day Ginnie spoke well, thanking the FDJ members who conducted us round the Bode-Museum and Pergamonmuseum.
+Both were fascinating – but the tractor factory on the following day, not so much.
+We spent half a day there as earnest managers showed us around their rather outdated factory making pre-war style tractors.
+Afterwards, on the way back to the hotel, Ginnie, who knew her tractors from working on the farm, was caustic about the old-fashioned machinery, which annoyed Fräulein Hartmann.

-In the evening we were guests at the Staatsoper for a performance of Wagner’s The flying Dutchman.
-My compatriots found the performance boring but managed to be polite about it.
-Mr Stock sensed my enthusiasm and asked me to make the speech of thanks to our FDJ hosts.
+That evening we were guests at the Staatsoper for a performance of Der fliegende Holländer.
+My compatriots found the performance boring but were polite about it.
+Mr. Stock sensed my enthusiasm and asked me to make the speech of thanks to our FDJ hosts.

-After breakfast the following morning, we left for Dresden, a trip of some two hundred kilometres, which would take five hours.
-My old brain knew this city was carpet-bombed by the British and Americans in February 1945, creating a firestorm killing over twenty thousand people.
-It destroyed the historic city centre.
-I wondered how much reconstruction had occurred – and how a group of English people would be received.
+After breakfast the following morning, we left for Dresden, a trip of some two hundred kilometres, taking five hours.
+The Allies had carpet-bombed Dresden in February 1945.
+This created a firestorm, killing over twenty thousand people and all but destroyed the historic city centre.
+It would be interesting to see what reconstruction had occurred – and how a group of English people would be received.

-Ginnie examined the gorgeously restored interiors with some confusion.
+I saw Ginnie staring around at the restored Baroque interiors with some confusion.
 “Why is a communist state restoring a king’s palace?”

 One of our guides turned to her and said, “This is now owned by the people.
 Why would we not restore our own property?
-Besides, it is also important to learn the lessons of history, how the people of Saxony were oppressed and exploited to allow an elite to live in luxury.”
+Besides, it is also important to learn the lessons of history, how the people of Saxony were oppressed, allowing an elite to live in luxury.”

-Ginnie stopped herself before asking another question.
-Then, as we continued following our guides, she whispered to me, “An interest in restoring history doesn’t extend to a baroque church, though.”
+Ginnie was about to ask another question, but she stopped and nodded.
+Then, as we continued following our guides, Ginnie whispered to me, “Interest in restoring history doesn’t extend to a baroque church, though.”

 I raised an eyebrow and we walked on as our guide pointed out architectural and artistic highlights of the building and contents with socialist pride.

-We were again hosted by the FDJ in the evening. on this occasion at the Hochschule für Musik.
-We were treated to a movement from a piano quartet, which I did not recognise.
-It was written by Carl Maria von Weber, who spent a large part of his career as conductor of the Semperoper.
-After, the conversation accompanying the buffet was one-sided, with much exposition of the benefits of being young in east Germany.
+That evening, the FDJ hosted us again.
+On this occasion at the Hochschule für Musik.
+We were treated to a movement from a piano quartet by Carl Maria von Weber, who spent a large part of his career as conductor of the Semperoper.
+After, the conversation accompanying the buffet was one-sided, with much exposition of the benefits of being a young person in the DDR.
 Mutti Frida was correct: I would not meet ordinary people and all I would hear was the party line.
-But I sensed in the few questions the young people asked of us later in the evening there was interest in exploring wider ideas.
-Thinking back, I had sensed this also at the tractor factory: a feeling they could do better if they were allowed.
+But I was sensing in the few questions the young people asked of us when alone there was interest in something different.
+Thinking back, I had sensed this also at the tractor factory: a feeling they could do better if it was permitted.

-After breakfast the following day, we were driven out to the industrial area, visiting a factory making radios – using valves.
-There were even ‘portable’ versions, weighing several kilograms with their heavy transformers and lead-acid rechargeable batteries.
-Back in England, Japanese transistor radios had appeared a year or so earlier – tiny radios fitting in a trouser pocket.
-After my Premium Bond win, I had contemplated buying one but decided the lack of FM capability was a huge drawback in terms of listening quality.
-I wasn’t interested in listening, again, to the pop music of the sixties: I wanted to tune in to the Third Program on FM, with its broadcasts of classical music and live concerts.
+After breakfast the following day, we were driven out of the city to the industrial area.
+We visited a factory making radios – using valves.
+They even had ‘portable’ versions, weighing several kilograms with their heavy transformers and lead-acid rechargeable batteries.
+Back in England, Japanese transistor radios had appeared a year earlier; tiny radios that would fit in a trouser pocket.
+After my Premium Bond win, I had contemplated buying one but decided the lack of FM capability (or VHF as it was then being called) was a huge drawback in quality.
+I wasn’t interested in listening, again, to the pop music of the sixties.
+I wanted to tune in to the Third Program on FM, with its broadcasts of classical music and live concerts.

 “What would you do with such a poster?”